Bex (compound analgesic): In popular culture

-The expression "A cup of tea, a Bex, and a good lie down" had gained currency through much of Australia in the post-World War II period when aspirin became readily available.
+The expression "A cup of tea, a Bex, and a good lie down" gained currency through much of Australia in the post-World War II period when aspirin became readily available.
 McKellar's play reinforced the phrase "and the title quickly became a common Australian saying".
 It was often abbreviated to "go and take a Bex" and used in a pejorative sense to indicate to an over-eager person that they should take a more relaxed attitude to a situation.
 As such, it has had currency in bar room discussions, particularly where someone has become animated in expressing a point of view that is contrary to the general view of the group.
 In September 2011 former Prime Minister of Australia, Kevin Rudd, told the media, "I just think it would be a good thing if everyone seriously had a cup of tea and a Bex and a long lie down, OK?" over reports of his possible challenge to his leader, the incumbent prime minister, Julia Gillard.